over 2 years ago

 College & Career Readiness

-Sixth graders will participate in an introduction to career exploration through "The Career Game Explorer" book and a motivational video from the Naviance career exploration website.
+Sixth graders will participate in an introduction to career exploration through "The Career Game Explorer" book.

 All of these activities increase student awareness and understanding of what happens after high school.
 To some, it might seem a bit early to start thinking about this, but it's really never too early.
 Knowing what classes you want to take in high school, and what college and career options these choices might lead to, are critical decisions.